justinformentin/p/content/code/2018-07-14/index.md

 Even google.com has a 92/100 for desktop and 62/100 for mobile.
 Youtube has a 70 and 51.
 Facebook has a 79 and 48.
 Obviously these sites are probably not similar to yours, but if your boss or client is demanding scores of 100 across the board, just show them this article.

-Or you can build your site with React using Gatsby; this site was built with Gatsby and scores 100 in every single category of the Lighthouse Audit.

 ![Pagespeed](./pagespeed5.jpg)

-You can read my full guide on how to build a full site using Gatsby in [this article](https://justinformentin.com/guide-to-building-a-gatsby-site).